Plumage

-Almost all species of birds moult at least annually, usually after the breeding season, known as the pre-basic moult.
-This resulting covering of feathers, which will last either until the next breeding season or until the next annual moult, is known as the basic plumage.
-Many species undertake another moult prior to the breeding season known as the pre-alternate moult, the resulting breeding plumage being known as the alternate plumage or nuptial plumage.
-The alternate plumage is often brighter than the basic plumage, for the purposes of sexual display, but may also be cryptic to hide incubating birds that might be vulnerable on the nest.

-The Humphrey–Parkes terminology requires some attention to detail to name moults and plumages correctly.

 Eclipse plumage

-Many male ducks have bright, colourful plumage, exhibiting strong sexual dimorphism.
+Many male ducks in the family Anatidae have bright, colourful plumage, exhibiting strong sexual dimorphism.
 However, they moult into a dull plumage after breeding in mid-summer.
 This drab, female-like appearance is called eclipse plumage.
-When they shed feathers to go into eclipse, the ducks become flightless for a short period of time.
-Some duck species remain in eclipse for one to three months in the late summer and early fall, while others retain the cryptic plumage until the next spring when they undergo another moult to return to their breeding plumage.
+They shed all their flight feathers simultaneously when in eclipse, becoming flightless for a short period.
+Some duck species remain in eclipse for one to three months in the late summer to early winter, while others retain the cryptic plumage until the next spring when they undergo another moult to return to their breeding plumage.

-Although mainly found in the Anatidae, a few other species, including related red junglefowl, most fairywrens and some sunbirds also have an eclipse plumage.
-In the superb and splendid fairywrens, very old males (over about four years) may moult from one nuptial plumage to another whereas in the red-backed and white-winged fairywrens, males do not acquire nuptial plumage until four years of age – well after they become sexually mature and indeed longer than the vast majority of individuals live.
+Although mainly found in the Anatidae, a few other species, including red junglefowl, most fairywrens and some sunbirds also have an eclipse plumage.
+In the superb and splendid fairywrens, very old males (over about four years) may moult from one breeding plumage to another whereas in the red-backed and white-winged fairywrens, males do not acquire breeding plumage until four years old, well after they become sexually mature and indeed longer than the vast majority of individuals live.

 In contrast to the ducks, males of hummingbirds and most lek-mating passerines – like the Guianan cock-of-the-rock or birds of paradise – retain their exuberant plumage and sexual dimorphism at all times, moulting as ordinary birds do once annually.